Apr 22, 2021

-If you want a good rank in the search engines, then you need to take your SEO seriously.
-Luckily, using WordPress puts you ahead, as it’s already pretty SEO friendly right out of the box.
-It’s one of many reasons people choose WordPress in the first place.
+If you want a good rank in search engine result pages, then you need to take SEO seriously.
+Luckily, using WordPress, your already a step ahead, as it’s SEO friendly right out of the box.
+It’s also one of the many reasons why people choose WordPress in the first place.

 Still, there are a number of things you can do to take WordPress SEO to the next level.
-To make it easy on you we’ve created this guide.
-Below you’ll learn 30 of the best tips you can use to improve your site’s traffic.
+To make it easy for you, we’ve created this guide.
+Below you’ll learn 30 of the best tips you can use to improve your website’s traffic.

 1. Install a WordPress SEO Plugin

-WordPress already has some pretty solid built-in SEO features.
-But, you can take your optimization to the next level by using an SEO plugin.
-The best SEO plugin on the market is Yoast SEO, in fact, it’s what we use here at Hostinger.
+WordPress already has some excellent built-in SEO features.
+But, you can take your search engine optimization to the next level by using an SEO plugin.
+The best SEO plugin on the market is Yoast SEO; in fact, it’s what we use here at Hostinger.

-With this plugin, you can perfectly optimize each page and post for your chosen keyword.
-It also has built-in analysis based on the latest algorithm updates.
-You can even generate an XML sitemap, and add schema markup to your site.
+With this plugin, you can perfectly optimize each page and post for your chosen keyword(s).
+It also includes an analysis based on the latest algorithm updates.
+You can even generate an XML sitemap and add schema markup to your website.

-Finally, click ‘Activate’ once it pops up.
-The plugin is now running on your site, and you can access it by clicking on the SEO icon on the left-hand menu.
-You may also check our in-depth guide on how to use Yoast SEO plugin to the maximum potential.
+Finally, click Activate.
+The SEO by Yoast plugin is now running on your site, and you can access it by clicking on the Yoast SEO icon on the left-hand menu.
+You may also check out our in-depth guide on how to use Yoast SEO plugin for maximum potential.

 - Create content your visitors are actually searching for.

-- Develop a better understanding of the needs of your market.
+- Develop a better understanding of what your market needs.

 - Track the success of everything you write.